Budgeting for your Project

 Hard Cost Estimate + Soft Cost Estimate + Contingency Reserve + Government Fees = Overall Project Budget

-Soft Costs (partial list—a project may include some or all of the following):
+A partial list - a project may include some or all of the following

 Title-24 Energy Analysis